-Generally, Android users wouldn't notice that their phones are protected by Factory Reset Protection(FRP) until the phone requires the initial Google account and password to reset.
-Now follow this tutorial to get a better understanding of FRP: including how it works, how to enable or disable the feature, moreover, how to bypass FRP if you forget the Google account and password.
+Google verification is called Factory Reset Protection (FRP) in Android.
+Generally, Android users wouldn't notice that their phones are protected by Factory Reset Protection until they need to verify Google account to access their phones.
+Now follow this tutorial to get a better understanding of FRP, including: how it works, how to enable or disable FRP, moreover, how to bypass Google account verification (FRP) on Samsung, LG, Alcatel, ZTE and more if you forget the Google account and password on your phone.

 FRP is designed to make sure that no one can easily wipe out the data and factory reset your phone if the phone is lost or stolen.
 It is a good thing, which make our Android device less tempting to the thieves.
 However, FRP could also be a headache sometimes.
 For example, when we totally forget the FRP and send the phone to the next user(a friend or a ramdom guy that buys the phone), we may end up having to share our Google account temporarily with others.
-Luckily, it is quite easy to disable FRP on Android device.
+Luckily, it is very easy to disable FRP on Android device.

 FRP is automatically enabled once you have added a Google account to your phone.
 To add a Google account:

-Go to "Settings" > "Accounts" > "Add and account" > "Google".
+- Go to "Settings" > "Accounts" > "Add and account" > "Google".
 Then enter the username and password of your account to add the account.

-On your Android phone, go to "Settings" > "Accounts" > "Google", choose the google account that you have added and find "Remove account" by clicking the icon on the top right corner.
+- On your Android phone, go to "Settings" > "Accounts" > "Google", choose the google account that you have added and find "Remove account" by clicking the icon on the top right corner.

 To conclude, before you send your phone to the next user, you should first remove Google accountfrom your phone to disable FRP, then you wipe out all data in your phone.
 In this way, the next user can set up the phone without stopping by FRP.

 Tip: to avoid the trouble of FRP, you should not factory reset your phone in 24 hours after you have recently changed the Google password associated to your phone.
 Due to security reason, Android wouldn't allow you to set up your phone with a Google password that is newly reset within 24 hours.

-When you see the FRP page that requires you to enter the Google account previously synced to the phone, long press the @ on the keyboard until a window pops up.
+Step 1 When you see the FRP page that requires you to enter the Google account previously synced to the phone, long press the @ on the keyboard until a window pops up.

-Tap "Google Keyboard Settings" on the pop-up window.
+Step 2 Tap "Google Keyboard Settings" on the pop-up window.

-Click on the three dot on the upper right and choose "Help & Feedback" item.
+Step 3 Click on the three dot on the upper right and choose "Help & Feedback" item.
 Select a ramdom item and long press to copy some of the text.
 You will see a web search icon on the upper right.
 Click the icon and on the search field appearing, type "Settings".

-You'll then enter the "Settings" app of the phone.
+Step 4 You'll then enter the "Settings" app of the phone.
 Go to "Developer Options" (if the option is not in the list, tap on "Build Number" 7 times to pull out "Developer Options" ) and allow "OEM Unlocking".

-Long press the "Power" button to reboot the phone.
+Step 5 Long press the "Power" button to reboot the phone.
 When setting up the phone, inteads of the FRP page, you'll see "Add your account" page.
 Add a Google account and you can enter the device now.

 If you have more question, leave a comment below.